- Written by Gwendolyn Gall

 Our population is a mix of older residents who've lived here for years and young families who like the quality of the schools and recreational options nearby.
 There is a substantial university student population, who liven up the streets each September when they shop the annual Porch Sale to furnish their new digs.

 The Old Ottawa South Community Association is very active, organizing hugely popular after school and recreational programs and special events, such as our Fall and Winter Festivals, that serve to strengthen community bonds.
-Many residents actively participate as volunteers and coaches, and we've just opened a terrific, new Cardio Fitness Centre.
+Many residents actively participate as volunteers and coaches, and we have a terrific new Cardio Fitness Centre.
 Some neighbourhoods hold annual events to celebrate their own uniqueness, such as the Brighton Beach Clam Bake and the Pansy Avenue block party.

 There are several excellent parks that preserve nature on the river and provide good fun for children and dogs: local volunteers are proactive in helping maintain them and keeping them clean and safe.
 Children's play areas, water parks, skating rinks, and a local indoor pool (Brewer) are also part of the mix.
 Just to the north over the bridge is the city's "Jewel in the Crown", Lansdowne Park, with its 1898 Aberdeen Pavilion and its "all local" farmer's market, which in 2012-14 will be entering a new phase of redevelopment.
-[Note: The Ottawa Farmer's Market has moved to Brewer Park in Old Ottawa South for the duration of the redevelopment of Lansdowne Park, beginning in May 2012, at the entrance of Carleton University at Bronson and Sunnyside Avenue.]
+[Note: The Ottawa Farmer's Market has moved to Brewer Park in Old Ottawa South for the duration of the redevelopment of Lansdowne Park, beginning in May 2012, at the entrance of Carleton University at Bronson and Sunnyside Avenue, to return to Lansdowne in 2015.]

 Old Ottawa South is a great place to live, and with our commitment to greener living, walkability and sustainable growth, will become even better, especially as residents become more involved in their neigbhourhood by joining the Old Ottawa South Community Association (OSCA).
 Everyone who lives, works, owns property or runs a business here is encouraged to join the association, or serve as a volunteer or on the Board.
 Please join us in making OOS a better place to live!